Skip to main content

 try:

-# The arguments are a JSON string, need to parse them
+# Arguments are a JSON string, they need to be parsed

 function_args = json.loads(function_args_str)